xsuite/xsuite/docs/xsuite_data_management.rst

 In this case a new buffer is created automatically for each of the objects.

-If neither a context nor a buffer is specified, the default context (ContextCpu) is used.
+If neither a context nor a buffer is specified, the default context (on CPU) is used.

 The buffer and context of an object can be inspected using the ``_buffer`` and